Xinyuanso/FYP__IBI-application/README.md

    SERVER_URL = "http://172.20.10.3:5000"
    ```

+### 3. Running code
-### 3. Run the server code first then run the client and click the link provided in client to access the webpage.
+Run the server code first then run the client and click the link provided in client to access the webpage.

 ## Overall Flow